 "Look, my brother and I own the Pink Lady Bar next door to the shoe store around the corner.
 Why don't y'all just go around there and have a beer while this gets fixed?
 Won't be no time a'tall.
 Tell Herman I sentcha."

 Danny and Cheryl stood uncomfortably in the garage's dirty office as the grossly fat man wiped his forehead.
 The orange rag he used had a smear of grease which left a trail on his damp skin.
-His small eyes, looking like wet grapes, never left Cheryl's breasts as he spoke.
+His small eyes, looking like wet grapes, never left Cheryl's breasts as he spoke and handed the clipboard to Danny without looking at him.

 "Okay, fix the goddamn thing.
 We don't seem to have much choice."
 Under his breath he muttered, "But you're a stinking bastard."
 Danny's face was flushed as he turned and grabbed Cheryl's hand, unaware that he was hurting her as they hurried through the door.
 They were both glad to be out of the filthy shop.